US service member killed, 4 others wounded in Somalia

 Four other US service members were wounded when the team came under attack by mortars and small arms from unknown insurgent forces in the area.

-The US troops were on a training mission with local Somali forces when the attack occurred.
+The US troops were on a training mission with local Somali and Kenyan forces when the attack occurred.

-The four wounded were medevaced out of the area.
-Their condition is unknown.
+US Africa Command, which oversees US operations on the continent, issued a statement later Friday confirming the incident, saying it took place in Jubaland, Somalia, about 350 kilometers southwest of the capital, Mogadishu.

+One US service member received medical treatment in the field while the three other wounded service members were evacuated, the statement said.

+The US military official said “dozens” of US advisers participated in the overall operation, adding that while the al Qaeda affiliate al-Shabaab was known to have influence in the area, the local village was seen as friendly to the federal government.
+It was unclear whether all 800 US, Kenyan and Somali troops were present when the attack took place.

+The official added that there were no plans for Somali forces to leave the combat outpost and that they would maintain a presence there.

-There are currently about 500 US troops in Somalia who have been there since 2013 advising local forces battling the al Qaeda affiliate al-Shabaab.
+There are currently about 500 US troops in Somalia who have been there since 2013 advising local forces battling the al Qaeda affiliate al Shabaab.
 The US estimates that al-Shabaab commands 4,000 to 6,000 active fighters, making it one of the terror group’s largest affiliates.

 This is the second US military member to be killed in Somalia since the 1993 Black Hawk down incident that resulted in the deaths of 18 American soldiers.
 In May 2017, a US Navy SEAL was killed while on a mission advising Somali National Army forces.